cjporteo/SPX-keras-ml/README.md

  - GLD (rough proxy for gold price)
  - US Treasury Yield Rates for a variety of durations

-I used a custom scraping script to scrape the options data from the CBOE archive and treasury data from the government database.
+I used a custom scraping script to scrape the options data from the CBOE archive and treasury data from treasury.gov.

  The full dataset containing EOD records for all fo these predictors spans back to 2011.